-Guam Public Law 14-77 states that the GCC Board of Trustees shall "appoint the President of the college who shall be its chief executive officer.
+Guam Public Law 14-77, Chapter 31, Subsection 31110, as amended by Guam Public Law 31-99 in 2011, states that the GCC Board of Trustees shall "appoint the President of the college who shall be its chief executive officer.
 The president of the college shall serve as the executive officer of the board and shall have full charge and control not in conflict with the policy making authority of the Board of Trustees of the administration and business affairs of the college."
 Additionally, the law empowers the president to: